ECMA-262-3 in detail. Chapter 5. Functions.

 };

-As we see foo.bar is a string but not a function as can seem at inattentive viewing of a code.
-Function here is used only for initialization of this property depending on conditional parameter — it is created and called right after that.
+As we see, foo.bar is a string but not a function as can seem at first inattentive glance.
+The function here is used only for initialization of the property — depending on the conditional parameter — it is created and called right after that.

-Besides surrounding parentheses it is possible to use any other way of the function transformation to FE, for example:
+Apart from surrounding parentheses it is possible to use any other way of transformation of a function to FE type.
+For example:

 1, function () {